Code-Institute-Submissions/the-monkees-7/README.md

 ## Testing

 Extensive testing was completed throughout the development of each page.
-While working on each page it was initially designed for mobile layout first.
+While working on each page it was initially designed to suit mobile layout first.
 Once this was completed, a media query for other layouts was then added and any modification for the device type needed was included.

 Testing was carried out using the Chrome browser initially, and changing between the various screen size options.
 A Samsung Galaxy S7 also used to check the mobile layout on each design update.
 Following from this some additional testing was completed in both Firefox and Internet Explorer browsers.
+Finally a Nexus7 was used to review the layout for medium screen / tablets.

 Specific testing was carried out in the following areas: